ludavid15/notes/engineering/_posts/2023-03-31-leadership.md

 The amount that needs to be communicated can also depend on the individual.
 Someone with a lot of experience will need fewer check-ins, and too many might even be detrimental.
 On the other hand, someone who is new might need explicit guidelines.

+Finally, as much as it might be bothersome to do, constantly reminding your team of what's expected is effective.
+For example, asking everyone at the daily standup to update the status of their cards in JIRA.

 ### Teach by Asking